kapouer/window-page/README.md

 window.Page
 ===========

-Light and general client-side page tool that helps routing, building and handling ui, compatible with web components and server prerendering.
+A general, light, three-staged-chains client page (pre)renderer and router.

-Compatible with visibility API 'prerender' state, and web components.
+Compatible with web components and visibility API.

-Designed to degrade gracefully on old browsers.
+Designed to degrade gracefully on old browsers - can work without history API.

 Install